qwaneu/qwaneu.github.io/privacy.md

 ### The finer print

-The personal information we collect is used by the [partners in QWAN](/about) - _Piecemeal Growth_, _Westgeest Consultancy_ and _Living Software Ltd_ - only for the following purposes:
+The personal information we collect is used by the [partners in QWAN](/about) - _Piecemeal Growth_, _Westgeest Consultancy_ and _Living Software Ltd_ - only for the following purposes - depending on what services you use from us:

-- coming to an agreement with you about projects and training courses,
+- coming to an agreement with you about projects and training courses;
-- delivering projects and training courses for you,
+- delivering projects, training courses, and workshops for you;
-- providing after-care once a project or training course has been finished,
+- providing after-care once a project or training course has been finished;
-- managing your participation in events we organize,
+- managing your participation in events we organize;
-- handling your orders from our web shop,
+- handling your orders from our web shop;
+- enabling you to use the Online Agile Fluency Diagnostic software;
-- keeping you up to date about what we're up to - if you have granted us permission
+- keeping you up to date about what we're up to - if you have granted us permission.

-We will not use your personal information for any other purpose.

 Data we (possibly) need from you for the purposes stated above, consists of: name, affiliation, e-mail address, phone number, address, Twitter handle, bank account data

-We use a number of third party services for storing the information.
-All services we use to deliver our services to you comply with the EU's General Data Protection Regulation (GDPR).
 We will not use your personal information for any other purpose than the ones stated above; we will not sell or transfer your personal information to any other third parties.

+We use a number of third party services for storing and processing the information.
+All services we use comply with the EU's General Data Protection Regulation (GDPR):
+- Amazon Web Services EMEA SARL, 38 Avenue John F. Kennedy, L-1855, Luxembourg
+- Google Cloud EMEA Limited, 70 Sir John Rogerson’s Quay, Dublin 2, Ireland

 You are entitled to request the specific information we keep about you and to have us correct the information if needed.
 Just let us know by calling us or sending us a message through the [contact form](/#contact) or email us at info -at- qwan -dot- eu.